hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 ![](/img/picture1.jpg)

-Later this SPIRE issued certificates or identities to workloads or services can be used for communication between different trust domains or between two different clusters also.
+Once integrated, SPIRE issued certificates to workloads can be used for communication between different trust domains or between two different clusters also.

-Use the steps in this blog to install Istio and SPIRE on the same cluster, then deploy a sample application using SPIRE-issued identities.
+In this blog post, we will show you the steps you can use to install Istio and SPIRE on the same cluster and how to deploy a sample application using SPIRE-issued identities.

 ### Step 1: Creating your own cluster